 Parenting Agreement/Allocation Judgments and Marital Settlement Agreements are extremely detailed documents, which makes it easy for someone to inadvertently violate the order, at some point in time.
-Inadvertent violations are typically easily resolved without court intervention, because once the violation is pointed out by one party to the other, it is quickly resolved.
+Inadvertent violations are typically easily resolved without court intervention because once the violation is pointed out by one party to the other, it is quickly resolved.
 When a Judgment or Marital Settlement Agreement is violated purposefully or willfully, it is a whole other story.
+However, when an order is violated purposefully or willfully without cause or justification, it is a whole other story.

 It is important to cover all of your bases when filing a contempt petition to create a rebuttable presumption of contempt, upon the review of the pleading.
 This also means you should execute your contempt petition and make it verified (which is required for all pleadings in Cook County).
 These tips assist in getting the motion before the Court and avoiding any situations where a Judge can say that something should have been done prior to filing the contempt petition.

 During 2020 we have brought and defended many contempt petitions for the failure to abide by a parenting time order during COVID-19 and the stay-at-home orders.
 These were taken on a case-by-case basis with different facts for each case as a global pandemic was not contemplated by anyone.
 The parenting time orders require the children to be with one parent on a certain day and with the other parent on certain days, but what do you do when there is a stay-at-home order?

 Do courts find it to be contempt if you keep your children from going to the other parents’ home?

 Court’s have definitely found this to be contempt in some cases and not in others.
 The court will look at how far the parties live apart, how they travel from one home to the other, are the parents working from home or are they essential workers going out into the community, do either parent live with an elderly person or are the children immuno-compromised?
 All of these things are taken into consideration when a contempt petition is filed during COVID-19.